hyperledger/fabric-chaincode-node/README.md

 git fetch ssh://<gerrit_id>@gerrit.hyperledger.org:29418/fabric refs/changes/23/11823/5 && git checkout FETCH_HEAD
 ```

-At this point you can proceed with one of the following two options to set up your local environment.
+At this point you can proceed with one of the following two options to set up your local target network for testing.

 #### Using Docker